 As the mechanical and chassis specification of the car remained the same as when first built, the car was still claimed to reach 150 mph and was marketed with the tag-line ‘The world’s fastest dual-purpose vehicle’.
 Also Radford claimed the Shooting Brake would be able to brake from 100 mph to a standstill in 6 seconds, although we must assume this is without a heavy payload in the back.
 As each shooting brake began life as a completely finished saloon, priced at £4,412, the price of a finished shooting brake was boosted by £2,000 when ordered through AML.
 In some cases, customers also sent pre-registered cars to Radford for conversion too.
 Thus it is hardly surprising that only 12 were built (8 RHD and 4 LHD), all of which are believed to survive, making them the rarest DB5 variant.

-Following on from the DB5 Shooting Brake, Radford went on to build a small number of similar cars based on the DB6.
+Following on from the DB5 Shooting Brake, Radford went on to build another six similar cars based on the DB6.